-The DG-FS4528/52 is an intelligent switch with 24/48 10/100BASE-T ports, and four Gigabit combination ports that are comprised of a RJ-45 port and an SFP transceiver slot.
+The DG-FS4528E switch is a intelligent switch with 24 10/100BASE-T ports, and four Gigabit combination ports1 that are comprised of an RJ-45 port and an SFP transceiver slot.
 There is also an SNMP-based management agent embedded on the main board.
 This agent supports both in-band and out-of-band access for managing the switch.